 Yes!
 Rescue Village proactively works to eliminate barriers to adoption.
 Rescue Village does not require adopters to meet any housing requirements, yard requirements, background checks, house visits, landlord checks or socioeconomic status, or provide personal references.
 That said, Rescue Village gets to know each and every one of its animals, medically and behaviorally, and works to make sure that animals and their potential new owners are a good fit.
 Rescue Village owns each one of its animals and reserves the right to allow one of its animals to be adopted or not to be adopted.
 On very busy days, you may need to return on a different day due to the number of customers looking to adopt.
 All adoptions are conducted on a first come first served basis.
 Learn more about the adoption process.

 Rescue Village is here to help if an adoption is not working out.
-Rescue Village will accept adopted animals back to the shelter without judgement.
+Rescue Village will accept animals adopted at Rescue Village without judgement and for any reason within 30 days of the adoption.
 Animals must be returned by appointment only and is scheduled only after an Animal Surrender Form is submitted.

 Absolutely!
 Rescue Village relies on donations of all kinds.
 Simply stop by and leave your gifts of food, toys, or bedding on the cart by the front doors 365 days a year!
 On any given day, approximately 140 animals are housed in the shelter, requiring a lot of supplies to meet their needs.